• Skip to primary navigation

 • Difficulties with precise finger movements

-• Breathy sounds and monotone voice when speaking, known as “scanning” speech
+• Breathy sounds and a monotone voice when speaking, known as “scanning” speech

 • Slow eye movements